lacion/shopping-cart/CONTRIBUTING.md

 Commit frequently, while adhering to project's standard [commit message guidelines](#commit-message-guidelines)

-##### 4. Create a pull request on Bitbucket
+##### 4. Create a pull request on Github

-Include the Jira ticket number (if applicable) in either the PR title or description body
+Include the issue number (if applicable) in either the PR title or description body

 ##### 5. Submit for review